Entanglement-assisted quantum speedup: Beating local quantum speed limits: Derivation

 The methodology of separability eigenvalue equations [Eq. \eqref{eq:SepEvalEqs}] was harnessed to explore---in theory and experiments---entanglement in various physical systems with complex multipartite quantum correlations \cite{PFSV13,GSVCRTF15,GSVCRTF16,SW17macro}.
 Also, this generalized eigenvalue problem allows one to optimally decompose entangled states in terms of quasiprobabilities \cite{SW18,SMBBS19}.

 The here-derived inequality \eqref{eq:QSLsep} renders it possible to determine a limit for the rate of change of a process when confined to the manifold of separable states.
 If an observed rate of change exceeds $\mathsf{QSL}_\mathrm{sep}^+$, we can confirm an entanglement-assisted speedup of the system's evolution.
-Moreover, since the unconstrained speed limit $\mathsf{QSL}$ [Eq. \eqref{eq:QSL}] is a tight bound in finite-dimensional systems, we find that states can exceed the speed limit $\mathsf{QSL}_\mathrm{sep}^+$ when $\mathsf{QSL}>\mathsf{QSL}_\mathrm{sep}^+$ applies.
+Moreover, since the unconstrained speed limit $\mathsf{QSL}$ [Eq. \eqref{eq:QSL}] is a tight bound in finite-dimensional systems, we find that states can exceed the speed limit $\mathsf{QSL}_\mathrm{sep}^+$ when $\mathsf{QSL}>\mathsf{QSL}_\mathrm{sep}^+$ holds true.
+Furthermore, for the trivial case of a single party, $N=1$, $\mathsf{QSL}_\mathrm{sep}^+=\mathsf{QSL}$ holds true since the single-party separability eigenvalue equations are just eigenvalue equations, providing a consistency check.

 In the remainder of this work, we study the properties of the separable quantum speed limit and apply it to concrete examples.
-Specifically, we begin with interesting application in Sec. \ref{sec:application}.
-And we provide general properties and generalization of our method in Sec. \ref{sec:PropertiesGeneralizations}.
+Specifically, we begin with interesting applications in Sec. \ref{sec:application}, and we provide general properties and generalization of our method in Sec. \ref{sec:PropertiesGeneralizations}.